TykTechnologies/tykctl/docs/tykctl_cloud.md

 All the cloud operations use this as the parent command.

-It has the subcommand to do all the cloud operations such as creating a team,login and initialize the cloud.
+It has the subcommand to do all the cloud operations such as creating a team, login and initialize the cloud.

 To do anything on the cloud you need to first login:

 tykctl cloud login

 You can also set the default parameters to your config by running: